batya239/rg-graph/phi3/d_to_infty/README.md

 This README contains manual for generating and calculating answers to the "Theory without divergences" in turbulence in *d_to_infty* case.

-1. Generating all the diagrams in N loops, such that satisfy the requirement of existence of "spine" and "half-spine":
+###### Generating all the diagrams in N loops, such that satisfy the requirement of existence of "spine" and "half-spine"
 ```bash
 $ python spine.py
 ```